jarviscanada/jarvis_data_eng_DavidTrumble/spark/README.md

 # Introduction
 The purpose of this project is to use Data Analytics and Wrangling with Scala, Spark and Pyspark to evaluate and provide retail data strategies to business and marketing teams alike.
 The data was provisioned using a Master-Worker Cluster in tandem with Hadoop/ Google Cloud Platform and Azure Databricks/ Pyspark to initialize a zeppelin/ databricks notebook.
-Technologies include: Scala, Apache Spark, Apache Hadoop Pyspark, Microsoft Azure & Azure Databricks, Google Cloud Platform, Hadoop and Zeppelin.
+Technologies include: Scala, Apache Spark, Apache Hadoop, Pyspark, Microsoft Azure, Azure Databricks, Google Cloud Platform, Hadoop and Zeppelin.

 # Databricks and Hadoop Implementation